Explore, play, and get outside

-Of course, the base of Uluru is an incredible spot to explore, but don’t forget about nearby stunners Mount Conner and Kings Canyon, too.
+Of course, the base of Uluru is an incredible spot to explore, but don’t forget about Kata Tjuta, too.
 If you want to learn more about the history and geography of the area, a guided tour is just the thing.
 Or, set your alarm for an early-morning wakeup (we promise it’ll be worth it!) and set out on a sunrise trek that will drop your jaw.
 Lace up your hikers and let’s go.

 Love Hurts: Tennis at Uluru

 At Sails in the Desert Hotel, you’ll find two tennis courts available for play between 7 a.m. and 10 p.m., so whether you prefer a morning game or an evening round, you’ll be able to swing away.
 Racquets and balls are available for rent, so just bring a bottle of water and a competitive spirit!
 To book a tennis court, please call the resort operator on ext.
 77.

 Make a Splash: Swimming at Ayers Rock Resort

 Each of Ayers Rock Resort’s four hotel properties features its own swimming pool, so there are four sparkling blue oases where you can dive right in.
 Unwind in a poolside lounger with a great book, or take the plunge and swim some laps.
 All paying guests of the resort are able to access pool facilities.